colin-humphrey/primus/README.md

 * mvn clean install

 ### Issues?
+⚠ edit: src/test/java/com/primus/firstPrimus/PrimusConfig/UserConstants/UserConstants.java and replace the empty strings with your email and password:
-⚠  - the command needs to be run in the root primus directory.
-Any issues drop a comment, bug or gist.
+💡 the command needs to be run in the root primus directory.
+Any issues drop a comment here on on github.